- Yield: 12

 I never really gave much thought to cabbage rolls in my younger days (not that they are so far away, I suppose).
 But when I first moved away from home, a girl that I worked with brought one in for me to try, and I was in love!
 Sadly, it would be many years after that before I would have them again.

-Thank God I had the good sense to marry a Ukrainian man!
-Every holiday or family get together has a big ol' pot of cabbage rolls, and it was an unspoken secret fight as to what side of the table would get to have the dish sit beside them.
+Thank God I found lots of great new friends - every holiday or get together has a big ol' pot of cabbage rolls, and it was an unspoken secret fight as to what side of the table would get to have the dish sit beside them.
 Honestly, I just started layering them onto the plate and hiding one or two extra under salad so that I didn't look like a complete hog.
 But - hey - don't judge! - at least I didn't have to wait for the dish to come around again!
 It's called forward thinking, people ;o)

 - For the Rolls